yeungyh/hanford_data/README.md

 - `Nens`: Number of data pairs
 - `Nxi`: Number of terms of the Kosambi-Karhunen-Loève (KKL) expansion of the log-transmissivity field
 - `xi_ens`: `Nens` vectors of KKL coefficients
+- `yref`: The true log-transmissivity field minus its mean
+- `nyobs`: Number of y observation locations
+- `nyobs_set`: Number of sets of y observation locations.
+For conditional dataset, each set of y observation locations has a group `t[0-9]`.
+Each group has the following datasets:
+- `iyobs`: `nyobs` indices corresponding to the y observation locations.
 - `u_ens`: `Nens` vectors of discretized pressure fields
 - `ytms_ens`: `Nens` vectors of discretized log-transmissivity fields, corresponding to the entries of `xi_ens`, minus the true field's mean
 - `ytm`: The true log-transmissivity field's mean
-- `yref`: The true log-transmissivity field minus its mean
-- `ypred`, `Psi_y`: The KKL mean and matrix of coefficients
+- `ypred`, `Psi_y`: The KKL mean and matrix of coefficients For unconditional dataset, there is no group and all datasets are under the root.
+The above dataset except `iyobs` are under the root.

 The entries of `xi_ens` and `ytms_ens` are related by the KKL:
 ```